-Our meetings and events are listed on the party's website www.worldsocialism.org/spgb/events and our Meetup page: www.meetup.com/The-Socialist-Party-of-Great-Britain.
+Our meetings and events are listed on the party's website www.worldsocialism.org/spgb/events.
 Guidance on organising activity can be provided by the Executive Committee or the Central Organiser and funding may be available for purchasing tables, banners and other materials.
 Branches are still encouraged to maximise their own incomes, through donations, literature sales and other fundraising initiatives.